ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 A client instance needs to always be aware of which AS it is talking to throughout a grant process, and ensure that any callback for one AS does not get conflated with the callback to different AS.
-The interaction finish hash calculate allows a client instance to protect against this kind of substitution, but only if the client instance validates the hash.
+The interaction finish hash calculation in {{interaction-hash}} allows a client instance to protect against this kind of substitution, but only if the client instance validates the hash.
 If the client instance does not use an interaction finish method or does not check the interaction finish hash value, the compromised AS can be granted a valid access token on behalf of the resource owner.
 See {{AXELAND2021}} for details of one such attack, which has been since addressed in this document by including the grant endpoint in the interaction hash calculation.
-The client instance still needs to validate the hash for the attack to be prevented.
+Note that the client instance still needs to validate the hash for the attack to be prevented.

 ## Processing of Client-Presented User Information {#security-client-userinfo}